galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

     1. Parsing tool GitHub repository from [Planemo monitor listed](https://github.com/galaxyproject/planemo-monitor)
     2. Checking in each repo, their `.shed.yaml` file and filter for categories, such as metagenomics
     3. Extracting metadata from the `.shed.yaml`
-    4. Extracting the requirements in the macros or xml to get version supported in Galaxy
+    4. Extracting the `requirements` from the Galaxy tool metadata (XML files) to get the exact version supported in Galaxy
     5. Checking available against conda version
-    6. Extracting bio.tools information if available in the macros or xml
+    6. Extracting bio.tools information from the Galaxy tool metadata (XML files) if available
-    7. Checking available on the 3 main galaxy instances (usegalaxy.eu, usegalaxy.org, usegalaxy.org.au)
+    7. Checking the availability of the tool on one of the 3 main Galaxy instances (usegalaxy.eu, usegalaxy.org, usegalaxy.org.au)
-    8. Getting usage statistics form usegalaxy.eu
+    8. Getting usage statistics from usegalaxy.eu
 - Create an interactive table for all tools: [All tools](https://galaxyproject.github.io/galaxy_tool_metadata_extractor/)
 - Filter the tool suite per community
 - Create an interactive table for all registered communities, e.g. [microGalaxy](https://galaxyproject.github.io/galaxy_tool_metadata_extractor/microgalaxy/)